ABC-iRobotics/ros_course_materials_en/docs/projects.md

 - Running results valid output
 - Usage of versioning, usage of GitHub/GitLab/other repository
 - Grading:
-    - completeness of the soultion
+    - completeness of the solution
     - proper ROS communication
     - proper structure of the program
     - quality of implementation